One Book One Lincoln fans,

 Jim McKee, Lincoln resident, historian and a lover of books, will share the story of Thomas Jefferson Fitzpatrick, longtime resident of Bethany, and a bibliomaniac.
 Fitzpatrick, a college professor, lived out the end of his life existing entirely in his kitchen, while the rest of the property was packed floor to ceiling with books.
 For some it is not enough to hear the stories or read the stories.
 They must own the very books that haunt their lives.
 What secrets do their worlds hold for us?
 What tales do the pages of their lives and collections have to tell?
 A discussion of The Thirteenth Tale will be held after this program.

-Check out the official One Book One Lincoln web site for full details, plus additional future scheduling information.
+Check out this year’s official One Book One Lincoln web site for full details, plus additional future scheduling information.

 Scott C. / One Book One Lincoln web site manager